Configure and pay for parallel jobs

 |Public project||Up to 10 free Microsoft-hosted parallel jobs that can run for up to 360 minutes (6 hours) each time||No overall time limit per month|

 When the free tier is no longer sufficient, you can pay for additional capacity per parallel job.
 For pricing cost per parallel job, see the Azure DevOps pricing page.
 Paid parallel jobs remove the monthly time limit and allow you to run each job for up to 360 minutes (6 hours).
 Buy Microsoft-hosted parallel jobs.

-When you purchase your first Microsoft-hosted parallel job, the number of parallel jobs you have in the organization is still 1.
+When you purchase your first Microsoft-hosted parallel job, the number of parallel jobs you have in the organization is still one.
 To be able to run two jobs concurrently, you will need to purchase two parallel jobs if you are currently on the free tier.
 The first purchase only removes the time limits on the first job.